Myths & truth

 About the author

-Frederick Chernoff is the founding attorney of Chernoff Legal Services, admitted to the California Bar (bar no. 342412) and a member of AILA.
-Frederick Chernoff signs every Form G-28 and files every I-192 through CBP e-SAFE.
+Frederick Chernoff, Esq. is the founding attorney of Chernoff Legal Services, admitted to the California Bar (bar no. 342412) and a member of AILA.
+Frederick Chernoff, Esq., signs every Form G-28 and files every I-192 through U.S. Customs and Border Protection e-SAFE.

 Full bio